qvlxty/open-kanban/readme.md

 # Open-Kanban

-Self-hosted канбан-доска для управления небольшими проектами.
+A self-hosted kanban board for managing small projects.

 ![](./docs/prevPic.png)

-## Требования
+## Requirements

-- docker v28+
+- Docker v28+

-## Установка и запуск
+## Installation & Setup

 1. `cp .env.example .env`
 2. `docker compose up --build`

-## Конфигурация
+## Configuration

-Если требуется настроить доступ к базе данных, а так же авторизационный ключ сервера, то настройте параметры согласно .env названиям переменных.
+If you need to configure database access or the server authorization key, adjust the corresponding values in the .env file.

-### Первичная настройка
+### Initial Setup

-Для того, чтобы сервис работал, требуется запустить первичные миграции и создать пользователя.
+To ensure that the service works properly, you need to run initial migrations and create a user.

-Для этого, после успешного запуска сервиса, требуется выполнить несколько команд:
+After the service has started successfully, run the following commands:

-1. `docker exec -it backend sh` // Войти в окружение сервиса backend
+1. `docker exec -it backend sh` // Enter the backend service environment
-2. `yarn add -D mikro-orm` // Установить cli для работы с версионированием схемы
+2. `yarn add -D mikro-orm` // Install CLI tools for schema versioning
 3. `yarn migration:up`
 4. `yarn db:seed`

-### Обновление версий
+Updating versions

-Для обновления версий open-kanban используйте первые 3 команды из предыдущего пункта
+To update open-kanban versions, use the first 3 commands from the previous section.